Tejaswini18895/FinalProject/ReadMe.txt

 Final Project
 --------------------------------------------------------------------

+homepage.html is the home page which contains buttons on clikcing directs to approprite pages.

+Week-3:
+*******
 Files Included:
-1.house.html
-2.house3d.html
-3.housetrans.html
-4.pile.html
-5.pile3d.html
-6.piletrans.html
-7.slide.html
-8.slide3d.html
-9.slidetrans.html
-10.style.css

--- homepage.html is the home page which contains buttons on clikcing directs to approprite pages.
+1.homepage.html
+2.perspective.html
+3.isometric.html
+4.oblique.html
+5.multiview.html

+--For this week, I have implemented the different views and the projections of the 3d object created.

+--The different types of projections are the Multiview, Oblique, Axonometric and Perspective projections.

+-- Multivew Projections showcased the front, top, left side, right side, back and bottom side views of the object.

+--Perspective projections showcases the 1 point, 2point and 3 point projections.

+-- Axonometric has the Isometric, Dimetric and Trimetric views of the object.

 Week-2:
+********
+Files Included:
+1.homepage.html
+2.housetrans.html
+3.piletrans.html
+4.slidetrans.html

 --Last week I developed the 2d views of the object and developed a 3d model for the objects.